genomicsclass/book/pages/clustering_and_heatmaps.md

 ```

 ![Plot of gene expression for first two PCs with color representing tissues (left) and clusters found using all genes (right).](figure/clustering_and_heatmaps-kmeans_mds-1.png)

+By tabulating the results, we see that we obtain a similar answer to that obtained with hierarchical clustering.

 ```r
 table(true=tissue,cluster=km$cluster)